-Applicant information SHALL include, but not be limited to, at least one rfc822Name or one otherName of type id-on-SmtpUTF8Mailbox to be included in the Certificate's subjectAltName extension.
+Applicant information SHALL include, but not be limited to, at least one Mailbox Field to be included in the Certificate's subjectAltName extension.

 Section 6.3.2 limits the validity period of Subscriber Certificates.

 The CA MAY reuse completed validations and/or supporting evidence performed in accordance with Section 3.2 within the following limits: